scrodrig/ruby-test/README.md

 You also need a ruby version manager, get either [RVM](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv).

-To install the latest version or rails do:
+To install the latest version of rails do

         gem install rails

 ### PostgreSQL